sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 == Changelog ==

+version 1.5.94: 2024-01-25:

+* Feature: added option to message individual fields for the form
+* Change: removed instagram blocked api message - the instagram functionality is active now!
+* Change: added default values to currency fields
+* Fix: fixed small php bug regarding date field in items
+* Fix: fixed some small xss vulnurability that pachstack discovered

+* Feature: Number Field (Pro) - Introduced 'Enable Date Field in Formula' option.
+This new functionality enables the use of Date Field in formula by allowing the addition or subtraction of days.
+* Feature: Unlimited Charts (Pro) - Introduced 'Remove Items with 0 Value' option.
+This new functionality automatically excludes items with a value of 0 from charts.
+* Feature: WordPress Menu (Free) - Implemented 'Hover Effect' option.
+This new functionality allows users to choose from a variety of hover link effects, enhancing the visual presentation with dynamic animations.
+* Feature: Hotspots (Pro) - Introduced customizable popup positioning, providing users with the option to define the exact position rather than relying on preset center alignment.
+* Feature: Event List (Pro) - Introduced 'Event End Date' option, allowing users to display event end date and time.
+* Feature: Event List (Pro) - Implemented 'Calendar Horizontal Align' option.
+This new functionality allows users to customize the horizontal alignment of the calendar, providing better control over its placement within the layout.
+* Feature: Product Carousel (Pro) - Introduced functionality to hide navigation arrows automatically when the number of products is less than a specified value.
+* Feature: Dropdown Field (Pro) - Introduced 'Multisource' option.
+This functionality allows users to select the source of checkbox values as posts, products, etc., providing versatile options for integrating diverse content.
+* Feature: Checkbox Field (Pro) - Introduced 'Multisource' option.
+This functionality allows users to select the source of checkbox values as posts, products, etc., providing versatile options for integrating diverse content.
+* Feature: Checkbox Field (Pro) - Implemented 'Checkbox Value Handling' options.
+This new functionality allows users to choose the checkbox value type from options such as sum, individual number, or individual text, providing flexibility in handling checkbox values.
+* Feature: Masonry Gallery (Pro) - Introduced 'Title Typography' and 'Description Typography' options.
+These new functionalities allow users to customize the typography settings for titles and descriptions.
+* Feature: Masonry Gallery (Pro) - Implemented 'Tile Background Color' option.
+This new functionality allows users to customize the background color of tiles, providing enhanced visual control over the widget's appearance.
+* Feature: Hotspots (Pro) - Added 'Popup Image Size' option, allowing users to customize the size of popup images.
+* Feature: WooCommerce Product Carousel (Pro) - Introduced functionality to hide navigation arrows automatically when the number of products is less than a specified value.
+* Feature: Logo Carousel (Pro) - Implemented 'Open Links In New Tab' option.
+This new functionality allows users to specify whether links should open in a new tab with Source type posts, products, etc.
+* Feature: Content Ticker (Pro) - Added Option to add an Image for each ticker item.
+* Change: Hotspots (Pro) - Enabled 'Image Size Select' option for the Image, allowing users to choose from different image resolutions for enhanced flexibility and visual customization.
+* Change: Icon Carousel (Pro) - Improved 'Item Minimum Height' option by expanding the range of values.
+* Fix: Fullscreen Menu (Free) - Improved protection from Elementor sticky section interference.
+* Fix: vCard (Pro) - Issue with QR code not displaying when 'Include Image in Contact' is enabled has been resolved.
+* Fix: Dropdown Field (Pro) - Resolved issue with 'Field Name' not appearing during email sending.
+The fix ensures that the field name is now properly displayed in email notifications.
+* Fix: Mega Menu (Pro) - Resolved horizontal scroll issue.
+The fix ensures that the layout no longer experiences unintended horizontal scrolling, providing a more stable and user-friendly experience.
+* Fix: Scroll To Top (Free) - Resolved issue where the icon wasn't visible on the frontend.
+The fix ensures proper visibility of the icon, addressing the bug and improving the overall appearance.
+* Fix: Fullscreen Menu (Free) - Resolved issue with the 'Disable Page Scroll' option not working in some cases.
+The fix ensures consistent functionality, preventing page scrolling as intended.
+* Fix: Text Field (Free) - Resolved input width issue.
+The fix ensures that input elements now display with the correct width.

 version 1.5.93: 2024-01-18:

 * Feature: Introduced the option 'slider_video_autoplay' to galleries, enabling video autoplay when changing items.